 Beneficial Interest in Trusts: The Foundation records charitable remainder and lead trusts that are expected to be collected in future years at the present value of estimated future cash flows.
 The discounts on estimated future cash flow amounts are computed using an appropriate interest rate applicable to the year in which the promise is received and actuarially determined life expectancies (if applicable).
 Amortization of the discounts is included in the "change in value of split-interest agreements" in the accompanying statements of activities and change in net assets.
 Any change in the value of the assets in the trusts are included in contributions with donor restrictions when the Foundation is aware of the value change.
+Discounts of beneficial interest in trusts were insignificant at December 31, 2022 and 2021.

 Property and Equipment: Property and equipment are stated at cost.
 Acquisitions in excess of \$2,500 are capitalized.
 Depreciation is calculated using the straight-line method over the estimated useful lives of the individual assets.
-For the years ending December 31, 2021 and 2020, the Foundation's property and equipment are fully depreciated.
+For the years ending December 31, 2022 and 2021, the Foundation's property and equipment are fully depreciated.